All posts

 Operational hygiene is not about perfection.
 It is about the alignment between what the formal structure defines and what the evidence trail shows.

 Global Solo's Accountability dimension maps this alignment: what documentation exists, how operational patterns match formal structure, and where the gaps between them create exposure that the founder may not have mapped.
+The cross-border compliance checklist provides a concrete starting point for identifying which records you have and which are missing.

 Visual: How Shortcuts Become Evidence